USThing/template-api/README.md

 For the application-level environment variables, please refer to the `.env.example` file.

+## CI / CD

+This template supports GitHub Actions for CI / CD.
+The available workflows are:

+- Checks / eslint: Run ES Lint to check problems and the format of the code.
+- Checks / commitlint: Run Commitlint to check the format of the commit messages.
+- Docker CI / docker: Build the Docker image and push it to the GitHub Container Registry.
+- Release Please / release-please: Automatic releasing.
+See also [release-please](https://github.com/googleapis/release-please).

 ## Learn More

 To learn Fastify, check out the [Fastify documentation](https://fastify.dev/docs/latest/).